l7mp/mc-wan/README.md

     protocol: TCP
 ```

-We introduce a CRD called `ServiceExport.mc-wan.l7mp.io` for controlling exported services.
-Our
+We use a CRD called `ServiceExport.mc-wan.l7mp.io` for controlling exported services.
+This is
-ServiceExport CRD is essentially the same as the identically named CRD from the [Multi-cluster
+essentially the same as the identically named CRD from the [Multi-cluster Services
-Services
 API](https://github.com/kubernetes/enhancements/tree/master/keps/sig-multicluster/1645-multi-cluster-services-api),
 with the exception that our CRD (1) encodes the SD-WAN policy of the service owner and (2)
-specifies the receiver-side L7 traffic management policies.
+specifies the service owner's L7 traffic management policies.

 Below is sample ServiceExport for exporting the `payment.secure` service from cluster-1: